Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Introduction

-Here, the 3D-ACA is applied to a gCQ based time-domain formulation utilising the original idea of the multivariate ACA~\cite{bebendorf13a}.
+Here, the 3D-ACA is applied to a gCQ-based time-domain formulation utilising the original idea of the multivariate ACA~\cite{bebendorf13a}.
 The original version utilising ACA in the $\mathcal{H}$-matrices for the frequencies will be compared to a version where the FMM is used.
-Recently, a very similar approach has been published by Seibel~\cite{seibel22a}, where the conventional CQ method is used and, contrary to the approach proposed here, the $\mathcal{H}^2$ technique is used for the approximation of the BE matrices at the different frequencies.
+Recently, a very similar approach has been published by Seibel~\cite{seibel22a}, where the conventional CQ method is used and, contrary to here, the $\mathcal{H}^2$ technique is used for approximating the BE matrices at the different frequencies.
 A short version using the indirect BE method can be found in~\cite{schawccm2024}.
-Here, a collocation approach based on the direct BE method is used for Dirichlet and mixed problems, whereas a Galerkin approach is used for a Neumann problem.
+Here, a collocation approach based on the direct BE method is used for Dirichlet and mixed problems, whereas a Galerkin approach is used for Neumann problems.
 After briefly discussing the governing integral equations and their discretisation in space and time, the 3D-ACA is presented for both approaches.
-The main contribution of this paper is the comparison of both versions and the application to a real world problem, the sound scattered by an electrical machine.
+The main contribution of this paper is the comparison of both and the application to a real-world problem, \ie the sound scattering of an electrical machine.